noo-age/GoTransformer/README.md

 # GoTransformer

-Transformer-based Go AI. model.py contains the model definition and a training loop.
+Transformer-based Go AI. model.py contains the model definition and train.py contains a training loop and gameplay.